 Here, I will demonstrate how to Use Color with Data Validation of Text Length.

 Suppose we have a dataset with Candidate’s Code in Column F. It’s tough to type Code correctly since they don’t have any direct literal meaning & people often mistakes.
 To minimize this we strict the length of Codes with Data Validation & it will help us to stop typing Extra characters in Code.

 - First I have selected the Candidate’s Code.

-- Now if we do any error like mistakenly adding an extra character or removing one, It will show us a warning message.
+- Now if we make any error like mistakenly adding an extra character or removing one, It will show us a warning message.

-Now we want to Color Cells with Blue having ‘A’ & Color Green having ‘B’ in the Code.
+Now we want to Color Cells with Blue having ‘A’ and color Green having ‘B’ in the Code.

 - To do this first select Candidate’s Code column again.

 - Following the procedures shown in Method 3, Choosing Specific Value & then containing A & B respectively we will have the desired output.